-The sunsets we experienced here were the best sunsets we saw in the Dolomites.
-If you want to see Sella glow shades of crimson and coral whilst sipping on a glass of wine from your hotel patio, this is where you need to stay.
+The sunsets we experienced here were some of the best sunsets we’ve seen in the Dolomites.
+If you want to see Sella glow in shades of crimson and coral whilst sipping a glass of wine from your hotel terrace, this is where you need to stay.

 Hotel Rodella is also a quick walk to Col Raiser gondola.
-That’s the gondola that floats you to Puez-Geisler Nature Park, giving you easy access to Regensburger Hütte, Seceda Ridgeline, Rifugio Stevia, Col dala Pieres and more.
+That’s the gondola that floats you up to Puez-Geisler Nature Park, giving you easy access to Regensburger Hütte, Seceda Ridgeline, Rifugio Stevia, Col dala Pieres and more.